 While individuals initially found it challenging to attract investors when dealing with cannabis, it is becoming easier.
 A more thorough understanding of how such compounds work and positive legislative changes have removed such financial barriers.

 As the science and medical benefits of cannabis have become well-known and the lucrative nature of cannabis products has become so self-evident, corporations and celebrities are endorsing cannabis products and investing in ventures focusing on cannabis in greater numbers.

 All these changes have made cannabis activists hopeful for federal legalization.

 Banking reforms will enable and encourage American banks to invest in such businesses.
-It will help them to pump more money into the sector without having to worry about laundering charges.
-The American Bankers’ Association has been demanding more legal clarity to help bridge the gap between investors and entrepreneurs.
+It will help them pump more money into the sector without worrying about laundering charges.
+The American Bankers’ Association has demanded more legal clarity to help bridge the gap between investors and entrepreneurs.

 The passing of bills, such as the SAFE Banking Act, would make it easier for cannabis businesses and cannabis companies to access better funding and capital.

-According to a study conducted by New York University, the percentage of people between 50 and 64 using cannabis has doubled within the last decade.
-When it comes to cannabis use amongst senior citizens, statistics show a seven-fold increase.
+According to a study by New York University, the percentage of people between 50 and 64 consuming cannabis doubled.
+Regarding cannabis use amongst senior citizens, statistics show a seven-fold increase.

 With such revenue being generated, it will likely lead to increased employment opportunities.
 It could also lead to innovations in medical cannabis to treat patients with rare conditions.